hekonsek/smolok/documentation.md

 Smolok is based on the top of the leading open source projects including [Apache Spark](http://spark.apache.org) and [Eclipse IoT stack](http://iot.eclipse.org) (particularly on the [Eclipse Kapua](https://projects.eclipse.org/proposals/eclipse-kapua) project).

+## Features summary

+Smolok platform provides the following features enabling Big Data for connected devices:

+- messaging infrastructure

+### Messaging infrastructure

+Smolok can provision and manage scalable messaging infrastructure that can be used for the following purposes:
+- messaging backend for connected devices
+- centralized event bus connecting devices and subsystems together
+- queue system
+- publish/subscribe notification infrastructure
+- protocol bridge (for example MQTT to AMQP bridge)

 ## Command line tool

 Smolok command line tool can be used to create and manage Smolok platform from a command line.
 In order to install